gdcc/hello/CONTRIBUTING.md

 Give it some time, maybe half an hour, and you should see the version at https://repo1.maven.org/maven2/org/dataverse/test/hello/ and https://central.sonatype.com/artifact/org.dataverse.test/hello

-TODO: Explain how to add the git tag (GitHub release) for the version you just published.
+TODO: Explain how to add the git tag for the version you just published.

 ### Publish snapshot from GitHub Actions